josdejong/mathjs/docs/expressions/syntax.md

 math.eval('2 inch to cm');              // Unit, 5.08 cm
 math.eval('20 celsius in fahrenheit');  // Unit, ~68 fahrenheit

+// convert a unit to a number
+// A second parameter with the unit for the exported number must be provided math.eval('number(5 cm, mm)');          // Number, 50

 // calculations with units
 math.eval('0.5kg + 33g');               // Unit, 0.533 kg
 math.eval('3 inch + 2 cm');             // Unit, 3.7874 inch